see also our sister project, Project WSS

 In 1762, a new front opened in the Iberian Peninsula where a Franco-Spanish army vainly attempted the conquest of Portugal.

 Early in 1763, all belligerents made peace, leaving the political map of Europe almost unchanged.
-However, Great Britain had eliminated its most important competitor for the domination of the world, and Prussia had survived the war, a feat all by itself... (more...)
+However, Great Britain had eliminated its most important competitor for world domination, and Prussia had survived the war, a feat all by itself... (more...)

 To make a donation (Paypal or main credit cards) click here.